 4. Use Infrared Scanning Technology

-• Non-invasive: No need to rip up roofing materials.
+- Non-invasive: No need to tear up roofing materials.

-• Accurate: Pinpoints the exact location of moisture.
+- Accurate: It pinpoints the exact location of trapped moisture.

-If you’re serious about leak detection, hiring a professional in Lubbock who offers thermal imaging is a smart move.
+If you are serious about leak detection, working with a professional who offers thermal imaging is a smart move.
+We build it into our comprehensive roof report so you get a full moisture picture, not just a surface look.

 5. Schedule Routine Professional Inspections

-Professional inspectors know exactly where to look and what to look for.
-They can catch minor issues before they become major repairs.
+A good inspector knows exactly where to look and what to look for, and can flag minor issues before they become major repairs.

 What Happens If You Ignore Leaks in Commercial Roofs?